thaole16/Boids/README.md

 Testing
 -------

-If you want to run the testing, download the package and also run:
+If you want to run the testing, download the package, navigate to the Boids folder where setup.py is located and run:

     python setup.py test

+Testing is done using the `nose` test suite.

 Typical Usage
 =============

-This package is called using `boidsflock`.
+This package is called using

+    boidsflock

+which will bring up an animation of a flock of boids flying around.

 In order to change the model parameters, a YAML configuration file can be given.
 For example: